-- changes in U.S. monetary policy or interest rates, including actions taken by the Fed to normalize monetary policy, to terminate its purchases of Agency RMBS and to reduce the size of its U.S. Treasury and Agency RMBS bond portfolio; - fluctuations in the yield curve;
+- changes in U.S. monetary policy or interest rates, including actions taken by the Federal Reserve to normalize monetary policy, to terminate its purchases of Agency RMBS and to reduce the size of its U.S. Treasury and Agency RMBS bond portfolio; - fluctuations in the yield curve; - fluctuations in mortgage prepayment rates on the loans underlying our Agency RMBS; - the availability and terms of financing; - changes in the market value of our assets, including from changes in net interest spreads, and changes in market liquidity or depth;

-- fluctuations in mortgage prepayment rates on the loans underlying our Agency RMBS; - the availability and terms of financing; - changes in the market value of our assets, including from changes in net interest spreads, and changes in market liquidity or depth; - the effectiveness of our risk mitigation strategies; - conditions in the market for Agency RMBS and other mortgage securities; - the impact of the COVID-19 pandemic and of measures taken in response to the COVID-19 pandemic by various governmental authorities, businesses and other third parties; - actions by the federal, state, or local governments to stabilize the economy, the housing sector or financial markets; - legislative or regulatory changes that affect our status as a REIT, our exemption from the Investment Company Act of 1940 or the mortgage markets in which we participate; and - other risks discussed under the heading "Risk Factors" herein and in our Annual Report on Form 10-K.
+- the effectiveness of our risk mitigation strategies; - conditions in the market for Agency RMBS and other mortgage securities; - the impact of the COVID-19 pandemic and of measures taken in response to the COVID-19 pandemic by various governmental authorities, businesses and other third parties; - actions by the federal, state, or local governments to stabilize the economy, the housing sector or financial markets; - changes to laws, regulations, rules or policies that affect U.S. housing finance activity, the GSE's or the markets for Agency RMBS - legislative or regulatory changes that affect our status as a REIT, our exemption from the Investment Company Act of 1940 or the mortgage markets in which we participate; and - other risks discussed under the heading "Risk Factors" herein and in our Annual Report on Form 10-K.